-It happened all of a sudden.
-She went to Vilno to get some winter clothes.
-She met her father.
-He said two ladies needed to be taken from there, from the Altberg house.
-So she did.
-Just as the Germans were rounding up the Vilno Jews to be placed in the ghetto.
+It happened suddenly.
+She went to Wilno to get some warm clothing.
+She met her father, who said, "You have to take two ladies from here, from the Altberg house".
+She took them, just as the Germans were rounding up the Wilno Jews to be placed into the ghetto.

-She asked the carter who took her to Vilno if he would take “her mom’s guests”, too – he would, certainly.
-He knew.
-“Their eyes are so dark” – he told her.
+She asked the cart driver, who took her to Wilno if he would take “her mom’s guests”, too.
+Of course, he would.
+He had worked it out.
+“Their eyes are so dark”, he told her.

 Rohaczowszczyzna was a small village, never visited by people from outside the family.
 But food was scarce.
-They bought a cow and a pig, and the lessees were giving them potatoes and grain.
+They bought a cow and a pig, and the lessees gave them potatoes and grain for bread.
 And later they would make moonshine for sale.
-One time the Germans caught her for it.
+Once, the Germans caught her for it.

-After the war Emma Altberg was the piano and harpsichord professor at the Music Academy in Łódź, and Maria Arnold – a doctor of philosophy and a teacher, worked at the Library of the Institute of General Chemistry in Warsaw.
+After the War, Emma Altberg became a piano and harpsichord professor at the Łódź Academy of Music.
+Maria Arnold obtained her doctorate and worked at the General Chemistry Institute Library in Warsaw.